GiovanniRaniolo/GiovanniRaniolo/README.md

    📫 **Contact**: Reach out to me via [LinkedIn](https://www.linkedin.com/in/gianniraniolo/).

-   ⚡ **Fun Fact**: I created my first program on a Commodore 64 when I was just 9 years old, and my passion for technology has only grown since then!
+   ⚡ **Fun Fact**: I created my first program on a C64 when I was just 9 years old, and my passion for technology has only grown since then!

 ## Skills